tyxla/carbon-breadcrumbs/README.md

 **$trail** *(Carbon\_Breadcrumb\_Trail)*.
 The breadcrumb trail object.

-This action allows you to modify the breadcrumb trail object after the setup (which adds breadcrumb items) has completed.
+This action allows you to modify the breadcrumb trail object after the setup (which adds breadcrumb items) has been completed.

 #### carbon\_breadcrumbs\_before\_render